-The DOJ is also conducting an investigation into conduct relating to certain trading activities in connection with certain transactions during 2011 and 2012.
-The Group is providing information to the DOJ and other relevant authorities reviewing this conduct.
-In January 2018, a Barclays employee currently under suspension was indicted in US federal court in connection with this matter.
+The DOJ has also conducted an investigation into conduct relating to certain trading activities in connection with certain transactions during 2011 and 2012.
+The Group has been providing information to the DOJ and other relevant authorities reviewing this conduct.
+In February 2018, the DOJ concluded its investigation into conduct relating to certain trading activities in connection with one of these transactions.
+The DOJ issued a letter closing its investigation in exchange for, among other things, the Group's agreement to pay \$12.9 million in disgorgement and restitution, which can be offset by any settlement amount paid as civil restitution.
+In January 2018, a Barclays employee currently under suspension was indicted in connection with this matter.